Vignesh296169/mongodb/README.md

   - its complete once at a Time db.collection.aggregate( [ { <stage1> }, { <stage2> }, ... ] ),, one stage out put is a input for the another stage
   - there different types of stages like $match,group,limit,sort
   - group is usefull when group based on group key and sum or more mathematic operations
+  - $unwind The $unwind stage in MongoDB's aggregation framework is used to deconstruct an array field from the input documents, resulting in a separate output document for each element in the array.
+This can be useful for flattening nested arrays and performing operations on individual elements.
+  -$group, If you set _id to null, it means that all documents will be grouped into a single group.
+This is often used for calculating aggregate values across the entire collection, such as total counts, sums, averages, etc., without any specific grouping criteria.